Internship Guide

 USC Alums (Through the Trojan Network and LinkedIn, you can ask for informational interviews) to gain more insight into their career launch and professional experiences as you pave the way for your chosen path.

 Need a headshot or looking to gain an overview of LinkedIn to start this process?
-Check out our our Headshots to Handshakes program.
+Check out our Headshots to Handshakes program.

 Internships are offered each semester (fall/spring/summer) for at least 6 weeks/term.
 Most students choose to work between 8 – 20 hours to balance coursework and other obligations.
 During the summer, many students opt to intern full-time (40 hours/week) when not enrolled in classes.